microsoft/ARI/Automation/README.md

 <br/>

-The parameter "StorageAccount" is used to inform the Storage Account where the report will be placed and the "StorageContainer" parameter is used to inform the container within that Storage Account where the report will be placed.
+The parameter, "StorageAccount", is used to inform the Storage Account where the report will be placed and the "StorageContainer" parameter is used to select the container within that Storage Account where the report will be placed.

 <br/>